Indavelopers/codelabs-indavelopers-com/codelabs/introduction-to-k8s.md

 Duration: 15

-In this section, we'll explore how Kubernetes manages data storage, through 2 types of Volumes, [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/), through  [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and [PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims), and through [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+In this section, we'll explore how Kubernetes manages data storage, through 2 types of Volumes, [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/), and through  [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and [PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

 As we discussed, Volumes can be mounted by any container in the Pod, and can be used to store information and/or to communicate between containers in the Pod.